Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing

 \section{Second stage: $Z$ error correction}

 After performing $X$ error correction, the next step is to correct the $Z$ errors.
+We corrected the $X$ errors with gauge fixing since we also fixed additional TCC stabilizers apart from TSCC stabilizers.
 In this section, we propose two algorithms to correct the $Z$ errors.
-One of them uses only the stabilizers of the TSCC while the other uses additional gauge operators.
+One of them uses only the stabilizers of the TSCC while the other uses the TCC $X$ type stabilizers.